ST. LOUIS -- Jaden Schwartz knew he would score again. He just didn't expect it would take so long.

-ST. LOUIS -- Alex Pietrangelo and Ivan Barbashev each scored twice and the St. Louis Blues won their seventh straight game, blowing out the New Jersey Devils 8-3 on Tuesday night.
+Alex Pietrangelo and Ivan Barbashev each scored twice as the Blues won their seventh straight game, blowing out the New Jersey Devils 8-3 on Tuesday night.

 Rookie Jordan Binnington made 20 saves to win his sixth straight start, becoming the second goalie in Blues history with a winning streak of at least six games.
 Brent Johnson twice won seven in a row in 2000 and 2001.
 Binnington is 10-1-1 since he made his first career start on Jan.
 7.